Things To See and Do

 Ardtara Country House sits close to the epicentre of things to see and do in Northern Ireland.
-This section describes 10 of the most interesting “Scenic Discoveries”, reveals the best places for links golf and where to find hiking, shooting, fishing, cycling and more.
+Here are suggested “Sightseeing” itineraries and nearby links “Golf”

 One of the 8 Wonders of the World…thousands of hexagonal volcanic rocks… Finn McCool…historic steam train…walks and hikes…Bushmills Distillery visit & tour (get a bottle of Bushmills personalized with your name on the label) …Dunluce Castle (see where the kitchen fell into the Atlantic)…Carrick-a-Rede fishermen’s Cable Bridge across open water to Carrick Island…Cushendall & Cushendun in the nearby Glens of Antrim designated an Area of Outstanding Natural Beauty.